Indonesia Satellite Internet: Starlink's 17,000-Island Opportunity and Three Structural Constraints

 | Latency | 600–700 ms | 40–50 ms |

-| Impact on MNO ARPU | Baseline | Rural data consumption may increase 30–50% |
+| User experience impact | Baseline | Rural data consumption may increase 30–50% |

 For Telkomsel (158 million subscribers, ~55% market share), converting 50,000 rural base stations from GEO to LEO backhaul — with the ARPU impact of genuinely improved rural 4G experience — may produce a network quality investment ROI that justifies the switching cost even at parity pricing.